Anal Fistula

 Anal fistula refers to a condition where a channel forms outward between the rectum and the skin near the anus due to bacterial infection and the subsequent formation of pus inside the anal area.

 The inner wall of the fistulous tract consists of fibrous tissue and granulation tissue, with the inner end connecting to the anus or rectum and the outer end connecting to the skin near the anus.
 It is a complication caused by anal abscesses.
-Depending on the location of the opening of the fistulous tract within the internal sphincter, it can be classified into two types: high and low, with the inferior type being more common.
+Depending on the location of the external opening and the course of the fistulous tract within the anal sphincter, it can be classified into two types: complex and simple.

 - The Anus area skin has an opening